dylan-lang/dylan-programming-book/source/macros.rst

 that it can be added compatibly at a later time if there is sufficient demand.

-#. *Comparison with C and C++:* C and C++ macros are text substitutions,
-   performed by a preprocessor.
+.. topic:: Comparison with C and C++:

+   C and C++ macros are text substitutions, performed by a preprocessor.
    The preprocessor has no understanding of the language; it simply splices together text fragments to create replacement phrases.

    Dylan macros are written in terms of Dylan language elements; the macros choose their transformation by pattern matching, and they substitute program fragments.

    Language-based macros are more powerful than — and avoid a number of common pitfalls of — text-substitution macros.
 These pitfalls are described in later comparisons in this chapter.

 Patterns and templates
 ----------------------